On the Geometric Ergodicity of Metropolis-Hastings Algorithms for Lattice Gaussian Sampling: Convergence Rate Analysis

 In this section, convergence analysis about the exponential decay coefficient $\delta$ in the independent MHK algorithm is performed, which leads to a quantitative estimate of the mixing time.
-For a better understanding, the analysis is carried out in two cases respectively, namely, $\mathbf{c}=\mathbf{0}$ and $\mathbf{c}\neq\mathbf{0}$.
+For a better understanding, the analysis is carried out in cases $\mathbf{c}=\mathbf{0}$ and $\mathbf{c}\neq\mathbf{0}$ separately.